betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 is defined as the *periodic upgrade or replacement of infrastructure to deliver continued reliability, improved speed, capacity and/or new features*.
 The term is used primarily for replacing obsolete *hardware*.
 But, long lived *software* projects often wind up having to engage in equivalent activity.
-Examples of CTR scientific computing software include wide-spread adoption of new language standards, integration of performance portability solutions, application of burst buffers in workflow and even new revision control systems.
+Examples of CTR in scientific computing software include wide-spread adoption of new language standards, integration of performance portability solutions, application of burst buffers in workflow and even new revision control systems.
 The longer lived and bigger a project is, the more involved technology refresh can be.
 Using recent work for a major release of